emmett-framework/severus/docs/quickstart.md

     )
 ```

-This will print:
+The upper code will print:

     Your cart contains no items (with n=0)
     Your cart contains an item (with n=1)
     Your cart contains 2 items (with n=2)

-Mind that we also added a `_` key to our translations, that will handle cases where no numerical parameter was given, so in case we just call:
+Mind that we also added a `_` key to our translations.
+This special key will handle cases where no numerical parameter is given, so in cases where we just call:

 ```python
 T("cart.item")